Logo

 Jimmy Carter's attempt was later denied by the Federal Election Commission.

-Jimmy Carter later wrote that the most intense and mounting opposition to his policies came from the liberal wing of the Democratic Party, which he attributed to Ted Kennedy's ambition to replace him as president.
+Jimmy Carter later wrote that the strongest opposition to his policies came from the Democratic Party's liberal wing, which he attributed to Kennedy.

-Jimmy Carter had to run against his own "stagflation"-ridden economy, while the hostage crisis in Iran dominated the news every week.
+Jimmy Carter had to run against his own "stagflation"-ridden economy, while the hostage crisis in Iran dominated the news.

 Jimmy Carter was attacked by conservatives for failing to "prevent Soviet gains" in less-developed countries, as pro-Soviet governments had taken power in countries including Angola, Ethiopia, Nicaragua and Afghanistan.